Immortal215/Assignment-Notebook/README.md

 * Pomodoro timer used to effectively study and take 5 (or other) minute breaks every 25 (or other) minutes

+> [!NOTE]
-> Will send notifications to you, alerting you when a pomo or break is completed
+Will send notifications to you, alerting you when a pomo or break is completed

 ### Planner